aSUGAR (ASUGAR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 aSUGAR Historical Price

-According to the latest data gathered on aSUGAR live price page, the current price of aSUGAR is 0.083213USD.
-The circulating supply of aSUGAR(ASUGAR) is 4.77M ASUGAR , giving it a market capitalization of $397.32K.
+According to the latest data gathered on aSUGAR live price page, the current price of aSUGAR is 0.08098USD.
+The circulating supply of aSUGAR(ASUGAR) is 4.77M ASUGAR , giving it a market capitalization of $386.43K.

 - 30 Days0.00%$ --$ 0.093131$ 0.079104